Massey scientists critical to coronavirus test device fear for their jobs

 Incidentally, Massey's just-released consolidated university plan for the next two years singled out among its projects "rapid diagnostic testing for application in public health, primary production and biosecurity".

-Albany scientists have responded angrily to the proposed restructure, which included cutting staff costs in the College of Sciences by $11.7m, or 15 per cent.
+Albany scientists have responded angrily to the proposed restructure, which included cutting staff costs in the College of Sciences by $11.7 million, or 15 per cent.

 They argue science at their campus is important and growing, and are outraged at being given just three weeks at a busy time of the year to give their formal feedback.